CrimsonJacket/express-portfolio/README.md

 # Online Portfolio
-This is my online portfolio(static website) served over Express.
-Served using Docker with the addition of Nginx reverse proxy
+This is a repository containing my online portfolio(static website) served within a

 ## Starting Express and Nginx Reverse Proxy services
 `docker-compose -up`